Preparing a Parent for Elderly Live in Care

 When to seek help for an older relative

 It may be difficult to know if an older relative needs help by just giving them a telephone call.
 It is more helpful to visit them and look at how they are managing within their own home.
-If they have withdrawn from activities and they seem to not be able to manage around their home it might be a good idea to look for live-in home care.
+If they have withdrawn from activities and they seem to not be able to manage around their home it might be a good idea to look for live-in home care or live-in dementia care.
 They may be forgetting to take medication, struggling with personal care or showing signs of dementia.
 These can all be subtle and difficult to notice unless you are spending more time with your loved one.

 There may be signs by looking at the older person’s mood.
 A depressed older person may be able to brighten up on the phone, but it will be harder to hide for an extended visit.
 Care in your loved one’s home is about supporting them with daily life and helping them to feel more positive about the ageing process.
 It is not something that should be looked at as a loss of independence or a sign that someone is dying.
 Seeking help for an older relative can start earlier than people might think and is particularly helpful if your relative lives by themselves and is socially isolated.
 The carer can then support them around the house whilst also providing companionship.